ivanruizdev/nexus-gear-headless-ecommerce/README.md

 Frontend (Vue.js 3): Open http://localhost:5173 to view and develop the High-Conversion Light Theme UI.

 Backend API: Access the Aimeos JSON:API gateway at http://localhost:8000/jsonapi.

-Database: PostgreSQL is mapped to port 5433 on your local host (use this port if connecting via DBeaver or pgAdmin).

-Database: PostgreSQL is available on port 5432 for local inspection.